SolType: Refinement Types for Arithmetic Overflow in Solidity: Type system

 Next, given a type $T_h$, we need a way to generate all templates that can be applied to expressions of type $T_h$.
 Towards this purpose, we introduce a \emph{template synthesis judgment} of the following form:

 The meaning of this judgment is that, given an expression $e$ of type $T_h$, $\hole(e)$ is a well-typed term of type $T$.
 In this judgment, $w$ is a so-called \emph{access path} that keeps track of the field accesses we need to perform to get from $e$ to $\hole(e)$.
-In particular, an access path is a sequence of field names defined according to the following grammar:
+In particular, an access path is a string over the language of field names, defined according to the following grammar:

 where $x$ is the name of a field.
 As we will see shortly, we need this concept of access path to ensure that we do not generate non-sensical constraints in our generalized type checking rules for map reads and writes.